picatz/rshark/README.md

 ### Packetfu

 This application relies heavily on the work done by Tod Beardsley and the awesome contributors to the Packetfu ruby gem.
-It's an awesome library for reading and writing packets to an interface or to a libpcap-formatted file; and, in our case, allows us to inspect and anaylze packet information via an intuitive Ruby: API. .
+It's an awesome library for reading and writing packets to an interface or to a libpcap-formatted file; and, in our case, allows us to inspect and anaylze packet information via an intuitive Ruby API.

+### Chartkick

+Chartkick provided beautiful, elegant Javascript charts with one line of Ruby.
+We loved discovering this library during my time figuring out how I wanted to display my packet anaylsis data to users.
+If Ruby isn't your thing, it is also available in Python, JavaScript, React, Vue.js, and Elixir.

 ## Installation